Is stress at work a good thing?

 It would appear that there are some positives to take away from the survey with the majority of respondents saying they liked their jobs, however it also highlights there is work to be done in terms of reducing stress levels.
 Employers can potentially increase engagement and lower absence levels by recognising the stress landscape within an organisations and employing effective HR strategies to address any potential issues.

 How can Bluecrest Wellness help?

 Bluecrest Wellness recognises the hugely important role stress management plays in terms of unlocking the potential of your workforce.
-Bluecrest Wellness health screening packages includes an assessment of work placed stress and this is then used to deploy modular digitally delivered “mental resilience” workshops to provide employees with simple tools to recognise and deal with stressful periods of work.
+Bluecrest Wellness health assessment packages includes an assessment of work placed stress and this is then used to deploy modular digitally delivered “mental resilience” workshops to provide employees with simple tools to recognise and deal with stressful periods of work.